-STUDY ABROAD & CREDIT: The Department of German offers a wide variety of opportunities to pursue language studies in German-speaking countries, ranging from exciting summer programs to full year exchange programs in Berlin and other areas of Germany.
-In order to assure academic credit for courses taken abroad, they should be pre-approved by the Undergraduate Coordinator.
+STUDY ABROAD & CREDIT: Our department offers a wide variety of opportunities to pursue language studies in German-speaking countries, ranging from exciting summer programs to full year exchange programs in Berlin and other areas of Germany.
+In order to assure academic credit for courses taken abroad, they should be preapproved by the Undergraduate Coordinator.
 Full-year programs and short intensive summer programs for credit are possible.
-Contact the department and/or the Centre for International Experience for more information.
-Information is also available on the German Department website and on p.
-32-35 in this handbook.
+Contact the department and/or the Centre for International Experience to find out more.
+Information is also available on the German Department website and later in this handbook.

-GERMAN LANGUAGE CITATION: The Citation is intended to offer those who study German and do not assemble enough courses for the Minor a transcript credential.
-(Note that if you study for a German degree, this citation is of no additional value to you.)
+GERMAN LANGUAGE CITATION: The Citation is intended to offer a transcript credential to those who study German and do not assemble enough courses for the Minor.
+(Note: If you study for a German degree, this citation is of no additional value to you.)
 To qualify you need two full courses beyond the 100-level with a minimum grade of B- in each of them.
-Check this website and contact the Undergraduate Coordinator for more information.
+Contact the Undergraduate Coordinator for more information.